-No where is the old adage “you never get a 2nd chance to make a 1st impression” more true than in the interview process.
+Nowhere is the old adage “you never get a 2nd chance to make a 1st impression” more true than in the interview process.
 You should always look your best.
 A well-fitted suit is the way to go.
-Think conservative!
+Think conservative – you want to be noticed by what you are saying, rather than by what you are wearing!
 Suits in grays, blacks, or browns are your best bet.
 Make sure that your hair is well kept and trim/clean your fingernails.
 For guys, no jewelry (other than a watch and wedding/class ring).
 For the ladies, with jewelry, less is more.
 Apply the rule of one (one ring per hand, one watch/bracelet per arm, one necklace, one pair of earrings, and one pin or broach).
 Your interview is a time for you to demonstrate your creativity in your work, not your dress.
 Save the tube top and mini skirt for the weekend.

 Early is on time…on time is late!

 Never, never, never, never, never, never, never be late for an interview!!!
 Plan your day so that you can arrive at least 15 minutes early.
 Allow extra time for wrong directions and bad weather.
 Once you arrive, let the receptionist know you are there and excuse yourself to the restroom.
 Check your hair, makeup, tie, blouse, shoes, teeth, etc. Take a few deep breaths to relax, and walk out the door ready to knock their socks off!